ipfs/helia-http-gateway/debugging/README.md

 <!-- 1.
 After each website is tested (but before GC) -->
 1. After GC is run (which is ran after each website is tested)

+You can then load the saved heap snapshots into chrome devtools to analyze them.
+Open devtools, select the `Memory` tab, right click the section under `Profiles` and click load.
+Then select the snapshot you want to analyze.
+You can load multiple and then choose the `Comparison` option instead of the `Summary` view in order to see increases/decreases in memory usage.

+See https://developer.chrome.com/docs/devtools/memory-problems/heap-snapshots/ & https://nodejs.org/en/docs/guides/diagnostics/memory/using-heap-snapshot for more information on heap snapshots.

 ## until-death.sh
 This script will start up the gateway and run the `test-gateway.sh` script until the gateway dies.
 This is useful for load-testing helia-http-gateway in a similar manner to how it will be used by https://github.com/plprobelab/tiros